Import your blog into HubSpot

 - Navigate to the URL of the live blog post you submitted during the Import process.

-- To identify the CSS element for an HTML element:
+- To identify the CSS selector for an HTML element:

 - In the upper left, click the selector arrow to isolate a specific element on the page.